How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 - The Hive Cafe: If you’re looking for something a bit quicker, head to The Hive, where you can order breakfast burritos, avocado toast, acai bowls, smoothies, and more.

-You can rent a bike at Perry’s Cafe and Beach Rentals – there are 9 locations along the bike path.
-I’d recommend renting from the 1200 Pacific Coast Highway location.
-If you’re walking over from Downtown Santa Monica, there’s a pedestrian bridge off Ocean Avenue that will drop you off right near the shop.
+You can rent a bike at Perry’s Cafe and Beach Rentals – there are 10 locations along the bike path.
+I recommend renting from the 1200 Pacific Coast Highway location.

 Explore the Venice Boardwalk and Grab Lunch

-One lunch option is Great White, which is located right by the Venice Sign.
-This popular restaurant has a great selection of breakfast and lunch items, including smoothie bowls, breakfast burritos, a chickpea scramble, tacos, sandwiches, pizzas, and more.
+- Great White: Located right by the Venice Sign, this popular restaurant has a great selection of breakfast and lunch items, including smoothie bowls, breakfast burritos, a chickpea scramble, tacos, sandwiches, pizzas, and more.
 It’s also very vegetarian, vegan, and gluten-free friendly.

 Stroll Down Abbot Kinney Boulevard